gvwilson/thirdbit/src/fiction/iffy/index.md

-They were both too tall to be Honesty, but Iffy watched them through the tinted window anyway until the bus turned a corner and started rolling down the long slope that led to the dock.
+They were both too tall to be Honesty, but Iffy watched them through the tinted window anyway until the bus turned a corner and started down the long slope that led to the dock.

 "Now comes the hard part,"
 Wales said quietly.